- Welcome to Sainte-Edwidge -

 - Installed lights as an added safety measure for a highly trafficked walking path

 - Built an archway to mark the path’s slightly hidden entrance

 - Added a bench and a dog waste station

 - Allocated a total of $50,000 towards community building initiatives, including:

 - $5000 donation to Café Du Village, a cafe offering free coffee for seniors

 - $5000 donation to St-Edwidge Elementary School for school supplies and upgrades

 Want to see more?
 Let us know!

-The P’tit Québec van will be back on the road in 2022 as part of this annual initiative to empower local communities across Quebec and assist a new town in need of a hand.
-If you liked this video and want to see more like it, let us know down below!
+The P’tit Québec van will be back on the road in 2024 as part of this annual initiative to lend a hand and empower local communities across Québec.
+If you have any questions or if you would like us to visit your town next year, let us know down below!